getyoti/yoti-java-sdk/README.md

 This major update does not have any major updates to the API, but instead builds upon and standardizes our implementation.

+## Breaking changes and enhancements made in v4.0.0

+- Creating an Identity Profile session now uses strongly typed classes, instead of a Map

 ### Dropped support for Java 7
 Minimum supported Java version is now 8.